dwkns/sublime-ruby-iTerm2/README.md

 ### Version history
 **v0.0.2** - 25th October 2013 - Latest version
-- increased the Applescript delay before commands are run to 0.5s Sometimes (depending on system load) the AppleScript would try and run the commands before Terminal was ready.
+- increased the Applescript delay before commands are run.
+Sometimes (depending on system load) the AppleScript would try and run the commands before Terminal was ready.
 This occasionally led to unpredictable behaviour.

 - added an Applescript command to automatically scroll the window to the end.
 Useful if you've previously scrolled up to review your RSpec output